Grading

 - Min: 0

-The maximum rating is 5 because a combination of long-chain triglycerides (LCT) and essential oils have better bioavailability than LCT by itself.
-You need to choose the right oils and ratio in order to have a rating of 5.
-The minimum rating is 0 because medium-chain triglycerides (MCT) are not big enough to fit cannabinoids (not recommended).
-If you look at cannabis nanoemulsion product labels and they use MCT then this is an excellent way to tell that the company / product is low quality.
+The maximum rating is 5 because a combination of long-chain triglycerides (LCT) and terpenes (essential oils) has better bioavailability than LCT by itself.
+You need to choose the right oils and ratios!
 You may choose not to use a carrier oil depending on the type of cannabis extract and processing conditions, but we did not give this a rating at this time.
+The minimum rating is 0 because you may not know the carrier oil used in the formulation and/or not understand this important category (not recommended).

 -